 Like many other enterprises Kilt & More offer kilts made to your measures and at most affordable prices.
 Basically, they are 5-yard kilts, but should you prefer the kilt to be an 8-yarder, you just check this possibility and pay about 26€ extra, which is just fair.

-Too good to be true?
-In October 2021 I decided to find out and from their German branch I ordered a 5-yard kilt in Moffat-tartan.
+In October 2021 I ordered a 5-yard kilt in Moffat-tartan.
 I had not seen this tartan before, but I thought it looked good.
 I filled in my measures, paid via my credit card, and started waiting.
 I did not have the biggest of expectations.
-The price was 38€ and shipping 17€, altogether 55€, equalizing £47 or $63.
+The price was 38€ and shipping 17€, altogether 55€, by then equalizing £47 or $63.

 My new kilt came in a plastic bag which, no doubt, had been squeezed on a long journey between other hard and heavy packages.
 It hardly looked like a kilt.
 But after 20 minutes ironing with a tea towel between kilt and iron it took form.